adamwan-nexplore/guidebook-nxp-hk/how-we-develop/backlog-refinement.md

 - 3 (medium, expected to spend around 1 day to finish it)
 - 5 (complicated, expected days)

-** Break down the task if larger than 5 **
+Break down the task if larger than 5

 - 8 (very complicated, expected a week)
 - 13 (it will be super huge that we cannot imagine, even cant estimate the timeline)
 - [spike](https://www.visual-paradigm.com/scrum/what-is-scrum-spike "https://www.visual-paradigm.com/scrum/what-is-scrum-spike")

-It is possible we say it is a `spike`, which means we do not have any ideas how it is going to implement.
+It is possible to say the task is a `spike`, which means we do not know how to implement it

 ## Reference